claudiozera44/openapi-agent-examples/README.md

   - `README.md`: Instructions for setting up and running the Haystack agent.
   - `requirements.txt`: Dependencies required for the Haystack agent.

+### 4. `policy-fastapi-server`

+A mock Policy (Insurance, London Market) API server built using FastAPI.
+This API serves as the backend for the agents.

+- **Files:**
+  - `main.py`: FastAPI application defining endpoints for querying London Market policies.
+  - `openapi.yaml`: OpenAPI specification describing the API's endpoints, request parameters, and response formats.
+  - `README.md`: Instructions for setting up and running the Policy API server.
+  - `requirements.txt`: Dependencies required to run the server.

 ## Setup instructions

 ### Prerequisites